atom-box/php-challenges/readme.md

 ## From the book ______, 2019
 I am trying out the PHP v7 syntax.
 ## From various online challenges
-I am solving short challenges, e.g. [Coding Bat](https://codingbat.com/java) from Stanford University.
+I am solving short challenges, e.g. [Coding Bat](https://codingbat.com/java) from Stanford University.<br />
+The INCLUDES folder has most of the active development.